biogk/inducable-defense/readme.md

+#0.4 Probably the last vwersion
+The code used to generate the images is poisson2.py and perfectdefence.py.

+Mathematical corrections was made.

+See commits.

 # 0.3.1 The last model was wrong
 Even though you do not induce a defence, you pay a cost since you grow as your self.